-So, you’ve made the decision to have laser eye surgery?
+So, you’ve decided to have laser eye surgery?
 Congratulations!
 This quick and safe procedure can save you years of being inconvenienced by glasses or contact lenses and the challenges of having poor, unaided vision.
 Any laser eye surgery procedure – PRK, LASIK or SMILEⓇ – is painless and fast, taking less than 5 minutes per eye.
-So, even though most people interested in laser eye surgery are a bit anxious about the actual procedure, it is actually the quickest and simplest part of the whole process.
+So, even though most people interested in laser eye surgery are a bit anxious about the procedure, it is the quickest and simplest part of the whole process.
 Following a successful procedure, most people can see very well by the next day.
 However, full recovery to the point where you start to forget that you ever had laser eye surgery can take a bit longer.

 How does laser eye surgery work?